NaoTomori10/Computing/REVENGE :D.md

 Should I really confess though?
 Or not?
 Does she like me back?

+I turned my head to catch a glimspe of Rei-Lyn again.
+Her cute ponytail, her rosy cheeks, her sweet, bright smile - she really was very pretty.

+Arghh noo I'm too young for this relationship business.
+Focusing on my studies is top priority.

+I looked at her again.
+The way she laughed made me smile.
+She's soo adorable.

+Ughh now I'm sure I do have feelings for her but... it could just be a stupid crush, that's all.
+But the way my heart does a thousand flips when I see her, the way every word she says turns into music, the way her smile seems to make all my worries go away...

+Should I tell her?
+I really want to just blurt out my feelings right now.
+She'll probably think I'm a freak though haha...

 REI-LYN POV:

 Do I really like him?
 Don't I just like him as a friend?
 I...